Mikkelsen Bay: Compass Island

-A small rocky island 15 m high high, lying in Marguerite Bay 7 nmi northwest of Terra Firma Islands.
+A small rocky island 15 m high, lying in Marguerite Bay 7 nmi northwest of Terra Firma Islands.

-First seen and photographed from the air on February 1, 1937 by the BGLE.
+First seen and photographed from the air on February 1, 1937, by the BGLE.

 First visited by the FIDS in 1948, and surveyed by them in 1949.

 So named by FIDS because of difficulties experienced here with compass bearings, eventually proved to be due to substitution of iron for copper wire in an anorak hood.